alexandmi/PINN-Notebooks/README.md

 GNU General Public License v3.0 or later.

-See LICENSE to see the full text.
+Open LICENSE to see the full text.

 ## Author